Back

 As web apps and websites look practically identical on the outside, you may consider them the same old soup just reheated.
 This “phantom” indistinction is trappy.

-In fact the two product types differ in many regards with design approach on the top of this list.
+In fact, the two product types differ in many regards, with the design approach at the top of this list.
 Knowing all the sweet spots of UI/UX uncovers opportunities to build applications that win user attention.

 So, without further ado, let’s discuss what makes a friendly web application design.